 As per the College's Articles of Association, the Audit Committee's responsibility will cover various areas of College activity including advising and making recommendations to the BoG on the appropriateness of its control systems, risk management processes and tools, processes for promoting Value for Money and the management and quality assurance of data.
-The College is considering an external independent auditor to evaluate the effectiveness of the current internal control system in place.
+The College has appointed an independent internal auditor to evaluate the effectiveness of the current internal control system in place.